-Our top 5 popular hymns are:
+Our top 10 most popular Catholic funeral hymns are:

-Make me a channel of your peace
+2 – Make me a channel of your peace

-Written by Sebastian Temple, based on the Prayer of St Francis.
+Written by Sebastian Temple, based on the Prayer of St Francis

 This popular hymn is also used as the anthem for Royal British Legion.
 It has 3 verses and a chorus.
 There are two different versions: